 We collected tissue samples from…

-Past tense should be used to describe the results of work and data that is being presented for the first time in this document as well as observations and interpretations.
+Past tense should be used to describe the results of work and data that are being presented for the first time in the current document as well as observations and interpretations.

 Overall survival was greater in the control group than…